I've found an injured bird, what should I do?

 Watch carefully - if the parents don’t return and the youngster has definitely been abandoned then please contact the RSPCA, your local vet or a local animal rescue centre.
 They have the expertise to help and advise you about sick and injured birds and animals.

 Why do some birds have growths on their feet?

 Birds that have growths on their legs are usually suffering from a disease.
 Avian pox can cause deformed feet in house sparrows, starlings and pigeons.
 Chaffinches can develop tumours caused by a viral infection.

 Bumblefoot, which affects large birds, is caused when cuts become infected and often makes it difficult for birds to perch or walk.

 Should I feed a baby bird bread and milk?

 No. These are not suitable foods for young birds most of which will be fed on soft insects, worms and grubs in their early days.
 Scrambled egg, with a little moist cereal, is fine to begin with but more suitable food, for both seed and insect eating birds, is available from pet shops.

-If I touch a baby bird will the parents abandon it?
+Will touching a baby bird make the parents abandon it?

 No, birds have little or no sense of smell, but do keep contact to a minimum.
 It is often easier to pick a bird up by gently covering it with a cloth first.